czodrowskilab/5minfame/README.md

 ### [Load and write Pandas Dataframe faster, securely and efficiently with Parquet](2021-08-20-Tandon-Load_and_write_Pandas_Dataframe_faster_securely_and_efficiently_with_Parquet.ipynb)
 **Date:** 2021-08-20<br>
 **Author:** Aishvarya Tandon<br>
 **Description:** In this notebook, I compare different dataframe saving and reading techniques, with the focus on parquet.
-I show that using paruet to save and read your big dataframes has advantages over other methods.
+I show that using parquet to save and read big dataframes has advantages over other methods.

 ### [DeepFrag](2021_07_23-Vatheuer-DeepFrag.ipynb)
 **Date:** 2021-07-23<br>